Bellfalasch/Bobby-CMS/README.md

     				)
     );

-As you can see in this example we don't have to assign each item in the array, especially clear in the "errors"-array.
-Just completly delete a setting to not take it into consideration and it will work anyway.
+As you can see in this example we don't have to assign each item in the array, this is especially clear in the "errors"-array.
+Just completly delete a setting to not take it into consideration for validation/generation and it will work anyway.

-Example to generate a wysiwyg-textarea (supported by TinyMCE).
+Example to generate a wysiwyg-textarea (powered by TinyMCE).

     $fieldWysiwyg = array(
     	"label" => "Wysiwyg:",